 While the coconut toasts, bring the sugar and water to a boil and boil for 5 minutes.
 Take the pan off the heat, stir in the almond extract, and mix in the toasted coconut.
 Then you’ll let the coconut steep for 30 minutes to allow its flavor to infuse into the simple syrup.

-After you strain the coconut out of the syrup, you’re left with a sweet, smooth, and toasty syrup for your iced coffee, cold brew, and iced lattes.
+After you strain the coconut out of the syrup, you’re left with a sweet, smooth, and toasty syrup for your iced coffee, cold brew, iced lattes, and hot lattes.
 I like to call this syrup my liquid gold.
 Just look at how beautiful that color is!

 The toasted coconut flavor is slightly more dominant than the almond flavor but the two flavor mesh together so nicely!
 I LOVE this syrup!!